Anastasiia Metelkina: Pair skating with Daniil Parkman

-2020–21 season
+2020–21 season: Debut of Metelkina/Parkman

 In December 2020, it was announced that Metelkina had teamed up with fellow Russian pair skater, Daniil Parkman, and that they would be representing Georgia together.
 In February 2021, it was announced that the pair had earned the minimum technical scores to compete at the 2021 World Championships in Stockholm, Sweden.

 Making their debut as a pair team at these Championships, Metelkina/Parkman placed fourteenth in the short program and sixteenth in the free skate, finishing the event in sixteenth-place overall.
 They became the first Georgian pair team to compete at a World Championships.

 2021–22 season

 Metelkina/Parkman began their season with a silver medal at the 2021 Budapest Trophy, before going on to finish fifth at the 2021 Warsaw Cup.
 At the 2021 Golden Spin of Zagreb, the pair took the silver medal.

 Although assigned to compete at both the 2022 European Championships and the 2022 World Championships, the pair ultimately withdrew from both events and were replaced by Safina/Berulava.